 Claire read Music at Selwyn College, Cambridge, where she studied the organ with Thomas Trotter.
 She is a Fellow of the Royal College of Organists, and has worked previously at Winchester College, Magdalen College, Oxford, Peterborough Cathedral and Lincoln Cathedral.
 Prior to moving to Scotland, Claire was Assistant Director of Music at Rochester Cathedral, where she directed the girl choristers, and was subsequently Acting Director of Music, directing the boy choristers in addition to the girls, and running the busy music department.
 Claire gives regular organ recitals around the UK, with notable performances including Saint-Saëns’ Organ Symphony at the Royal Albert Hall, and Giles Swayne’s The Stations of the Cross at Lincoln Cathedral, in the presence of the composer.
 Claire began her musical life as a chorister at St Albans Cathedral, where she caught the sacred music bug, and has been fully immersed in music ever since.

-Daniel Toombs is a first-year Biology student and Campbell Watterson Organ Scholar at the University of St Andrews, where he accompanies St Salvator’s Chapel Choir in their weekly services.
+Daniel Toombs is the Senior Campbell Watterson Organ Scholar at the University of St Andrews, where he accompanies St Salvator’s Chapel Choir in their weekly services.
 He began his musical career in 2012 as a pianist, receiving tuition from Peter Arnold, and soon joined the choir of St Paul’s Church Rusthall where he sang under Fiona Johnson as a chorister until 2019.
 In 2018, he was appointed head chorister and began his organ studies under Paul Jeffery and Jack Gonzalez-Harding, alongside studies in piano and clarinet.
 Daniel became an organist at St Paul’s in 2020, accompanying the choir regularly in sung services and rehearsals, and he achieved Grade 8 distinctions in piano and organ in 2022 and 2023 respectively.
 Daniel’s musical development was ably supported over a number of years by Bennett Memorial Diocesan School and Kent Music, and he has played and sung in the Kent Youth Wind Orchestra and the Kent Youth Choir.
 From 2019 to 2024 Daniel continued to sing at St Paul’s as a bass and in 2022 he joined the Oriana Singers; with both choirs he has sung in churches and cathedrals across the country and abroad.

 Sopranos

-Anna Collins – Heather C Higgins Choral Scholarship
+Octavia Dawson – Heather C Higgins Choral Scholarship

-Amy Dunn – Heather C Higgins Choral Scholarship
+Serena Browne – Heather C Higgins Choral Scholarship

-Charlotte-May Tomlinson – Mary Simmers Choral Scholarship
+Florence Hardwick – Mary Simmers Choral Scholarship

 Eilidh Deans – Heather C Higgins Choral Scholarship